-- Retinoids are commonly used as topical and oral antioxidants to reverse sun damage (photoaging) and prevent signs of aging.
+Retinoids are commonly used as topical and oral antioxidants to reverse sun damage (photoaging) and prevent signs of aging.

 How to use and apply Retin-A cream

-- Apply only once every night: Retinoids comes in gel or cream and must be applied to the skin once at bed time.
-Remember you skin is going to be sensitive to sun regardless daytime.
+Retinoids come in gel or cream and must be applied to the skin once at bedtime.
+Remember that your skin is going to be sensitive to the sun regardless of the daytime.

-- Start applying a pea-sized amount of the Retinoid cream to the entire face by dotting it on followed by gently smearing it across the skin.
+Start applying a pea-sized amount of the Retinoid cream to the entire face by dotting it on followed by gently smearing it across the skin.

-- Modify the amount used: people’s skin tolerance is different.
-During treatment you can use smaller size cream if you are showing too much reaction, likewise increase the amount used if you do not see peeling after 7 to 10 days.
+people’s skin tolerance is different.
+During treatment, you can use a smaller amount of cream if your skin is reacting too much.
+Likewise, you can increase the amount if you do not see peeling after 7-10 days.

-- Get a break: you may give a day or two break to your skin if you notice annoying, unwanted effects of the cream.
-Subsequently continue the treatment with a smaller amount of the cream applied to the skin at bed time.
+you may give a day or two break to your skin if you notice annoying, unwanted effects of the cream (side effects listed below).
+Afterward, continue the treatment with a smaller amount of the cream at bedtime.

-- OTC hydrocortisone cream 1% up to three times a day for just a few days can be used if the skin is too irritated.
+OTC hydrocortisone cream 1% up to three times a day for just a few days can be used if the skin is too irritated.

 Retinoids side effects

-- Flakiness and peeling of the skin: Which occurs only within first few weeks of the treatment, while dead layers of the skin, which causes clogging of the pores, peels off.
+occur only within the first few weeks of the treatment.
+Dead layers of the skin, which clog the pores, peel off with treatment.

 bear with it!
 Retinoids treat acne by shedding and normalizing the hair follicle lining.
-The dead shedded skin debris can be the cause of clogged pores at the beginning of the treatment.
+The dead peeled skin debris can be the cause of clogged pores at the beginning of the treatment.